COVID state of mind: mental health in quarantine

 “In quarantine, I have zero structure,” Trautner said.
 “I shut down for close to a week, where I was in this paralysis and wasn’t making any progress.”

-Holding leadership positions in Student Affairs Council and Students Against Stigma, two clubs that place emphasis on community building within the student body, has left Trautner feeling pressured to increase his involvement for the sake of his peers.
+Holding leadership positions in Student Affairs Council and Students Against Stigma, two clubs that place emphasis on community building within the student body, has left Trautner feeling pressured to increase her involvement for the sake of his peers.

 Trautner’s experience with mental health during isolation due to COVID-19 is fairly common.